 Over the past 35+ years, ever since I became a baseball fan, I’ve seen thousands of games in person and on TV.
 Thanks to the Internet, I’ve enjoyed quite a few that I previously hadn’t known about.
 To enhance your appreciation of the game, I’d like to share with you some of my favorite games I have ever seen.
-Each of these games has something special.
+Each of these match-ups has something special.
 Some fans may consider a few of these average, but all in all each of them has something exceptional.
 I think you will find this list interesting.
 If you know of any games that you think would top these, feel free to leave a comment.
 So here is my list of the 12 greatest MLB games I’ve ever seen:

 This post contains affiliate links.
 Please read our disclosure.